Portfolio Reviews for Art and Design

 What is a Portfolio Review

-When you apply to a course in a creative subject like fine art, product, illustration, interior architecture, fashion, graphic design, Jewellery & Metalwork we ask you to submit a portfolio of relevant work for us to review.
+When you apply to a course in a creative subject like photography, fine art, product, illustration, interior architecture, fashion, graphic design, jewellery & metalwork we ask you to submit a portfolio of relevant work for us to review.

 The portfolio review helps us understand whether we are able to offer you a place on the course you’ve applied for.
 Your UCAS statement and portfolio provide you with the opportunity to demonstrate your creative experience, potential ability and enthusiasm for the course you’ve applied for.
 Your portfolio review can be carried out face to face, or by online submission.